1970 Wyoming gubernatorial election

 The 1970 Wyoming gubernatorial election took place on November 3, 1970.
-Incumbent Republican Governor Stanley Hathaway ran for re-election to a second term.
-He faced Democratic nominee John J. Rooney, a State Representative and the former Chairman of the Wyoming Democratic Party.
-Despite Democratic Senator Gale W. McGee's strong performance in the U.S. Senate race, Hathaway's popularity proved an insurmountable obstacle for Rooney to overcome, and the Governor won a second term in a landslide.
+Incumbent Republican governor Stanley Hathaway ran for re-election to a second term.
+He faced Democratic nominee John J. Rooney, a state representative and the former chairman of the Wyoming Democratic Party.
+Despite Democratic senator Gale W. McGee's strong performance in the U.S. Senate race, Hathaway's popularity proved an insurmountable obstacle for Rooney to overcome, and the Governor won a second term in a landslide.

+After this race, no Republican would be elected Governor of Wyoming until 1994.
+This was the first time since 1930 that an incumbent Republican Governor of Wyoming was re-elected or won re-election.